jadecobra/python_tdd_exercises/source/truth_table/projects/elevator.rst

   this is what happens when the ``elevator`` :ref:`function<what is a function?>` is called

-  - it returns :red:`'NOT MOVE'` if the emergency button is :green:`pushed`
+  - it returns :red:`False` if the emergency button is :green:`pushed`
-  - it returns :red:`'NOT MOVE'` if the elevator is :green:`above` the weight limit
+  - it returns :red:`False` if the elevator is :green:`above` the weight limit
-  - it returns :red:`'NOT MOVE'` if the button for the floor is :red:`NOT pushed`
+  - it returns :red:`False` if the button for the floor is :red:`NOT pushed`
-  - it returns :red:`'NOT MOVE'` if the doors are :red:`NOT closed`
+  - it returns :red:`False` if the doors are :red:`NOT closed`
   - it returns :green:`True` if the above :ref:`conditions<if statements>` are NOT met

 * I add values for the ``above_weight_limit`` and ``emergency`` parameters to :ref:`test_weight_w_doors_closed_number_pushed`, even though I do not need to because they have :ref:`default values<test_optional_arguments>`.
 This will make things clearer in the last :ref:`assertion<what is an assertion?>` which is for when the doors are :green:`closed`, the button for the floor is :green:`pushed`, the elevator is :red:`NOT above` the weight limit,  and the emergency button is  :red:`NOT pushed`, in ``test_elevator.py``